- University of Wisconsin-Eau Claire

 As an integrative discipline, geography connects the local with the global and helps students take full advantage of a UW-Eau Claire liberal arts education, providing the tools to allow graduates to be flexible and adapt to a dynamic job market.
 According to predictions by the Department of Labor, geospatial technologies will be among the fastest growing career areas over the next two decades.

-The Geography department distributes thousands of dollars annually from its endowments to support the accomplishments, efforts and aspirations of their students.
-The scholarships offered include the following:
+The Geography department distributes thousands of dollars annually from its endowments to support the accomplishments and aspirations of their students, including the following:

-Additionally, scholarships are awarded to students who present their research at regional, national and international conferences as a way to offset their travel costs.
-Lastly, the Geography department pays the initiation fee for all students who are accepted into the International Geographic Honorary Society.
+Scholarships are also awarded to students who present their research at regional, national and international conferences to offset their travel costs.
+Lastly, the department pays the initiation fee for all students who are accepted into the International Geographic Honorary Society.

-UW-Eau Claire students use sophisticated geospatial tools.
-While students at most universities do not use high-end equipment until the graduate level, UW-Eau Claire students learn to use them as undergraduates.
+While students at most universities do not use high-end equipment until the graduate level, UW-Eau Claire students use sophisticated geospatial tools as undergraduates.
 Field experiences provide students with opportunities to use cutting-edge approaches and technologies, including state-of-the-art geographic information system (GIS) and remote sensing software, ground penetrating radar, and unmanned aerial systems (UAS).

-Students with a spatial curiosity and imagination are encouraged to meet with geography faculty as early as possible as they explore courses and possible minors in related disciplines.
-They should also meet with faculty to discuss career opportunities.
+Students with a spatial curiosity and imagination are encouraged to meet with geography faculty as early as possible as they explore courses and possible minors in related disciplines, and to discuss career opportunities.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!